 A price making a high or a low on a stock has a strong meaning attached, and the increasing volume for stock or crypto can signify that buyers are now willing to purchase a larger number of shares than they would have been willing to a day before.

 The buy-sell decisions should, however, not be based on the movements of a solo indicator.
 If all the decisions are based on one indicator alone, then it can quite quickly become a recipe for disaster with you losing money.
+It doesn’t matter if you are trading penny stocks or large caps, use more than one system or tool to confirm your trade.
+Confluence is key!

 When combined with another indicator like the momentum and strength indicator, the volume indicator is an excellent trading strategy.
 The volume indicator will announce that a move will happen, and the other indicators will either confirm the prophecy or disapprove of it.